-- 3.3 The Corporate Plan sets out our priorities and the significant actions we will take.
+- 3.2 The Corporate Plan sets out our priorities and the significant actions we will take.
 These, in turn, shape the activity of our various services and how we will focus our resources.
-We are clear where we need to get to and what we need to do to get there. - 3.4 Arrangements are in place to review our vision and its implications for the authority's governance arrangements.
+We are clear where we need to get to and what we need to do to get there. - 3.3 Arrangements are in place to review our vision and its implications for the authority's governance arrangements.
 The annual strategic planning process, engagement and participation with residents, needs analysis and demographic information ensure the authority's vision remains relevant and meets the needs of local communities.
-There are annual reviews of the local Code of Corporate Governance to ensure that it is up to date and effective. - 3.5 Arrangements are in place to measure the quality of our services, to ensure they are delivered in line with our objectives and for ensuring that they provide value for money.
-There are performance management arrangements in place including a corporate performance review scheme for staff.
-Services are delivered by suitably qualified / trained / experienced staff and all posts have detailed job profiles / descriptions. - 3.6 The roles and responsibilities of Council members and employees are clearly documented, although the delegation arrangements need to be updated following recent senior management changes.
+There are annual reviews of the local Code of Corporate Governance to ensure that it is up to date and effective. - 3.4 Arrangements are in place to measure the quality of services, to ensure they are delivered in line with our objectives and priorities and for ensuring that they provide value for money.
+There are performance management arrangements in place including performance clinics for chief officers.
+Services are delivered by suitably qualified / trained / experienced staff and all posts have detailed job profiles / descriptions. - 3.5 The roles and responsibilities of Council members and employees are clearly documented.
 The Council's Constitution sets out how the Council operates.
-It incorporates a delegation scheme, indicates responsibilities for functions and sets out how decisions are made. - 3.7 The Constitution includes Rules of Procedure and a scheme of delegation which clearly define how decisions are taken and we have various Codes and Protocols that set out standards of behaviour for members and staff.

-Directorates have established delegation schemes, although these require regular updating to reflect on-going organisational changes. - 3.8 During the year a system of scrutiny was in place allowing the scrutiny function to: - review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions; - make reports and/or recommendations to the full Council and/or the executive and/or any joint or area committee in connection with the discharge of any functions; - consider any matter affecting the area or its inhabitants; - exercise the right to call-in, for reconsideration, decisions made but not yet implemented by the executive and/or area committees; and - consider Local Petitions and Councillor Calls for Action for matters within their terms of reference. - 3.9 A range of financial and HR policies and procedures are in place, as well as robust and well embedded risk management processes.
-Appropriate project management standards and Business Continuity Plans are in place, which are subject to on-going review.
+It incorporates a delegation scheme, indicates responsibilities for functions and sets out how decisions are made. - 3.6 The Constitution includes Rules of Procedure and a scheme of delegation which clearly define how decisions are taken and we have various Codes and Protocols that set out standards of behaviour for members and staff.
+Directorates have established delegation schemes, although these require regular updating to reflect ongoing organisational changes. - 3.7 During the year a system of scrutiny was in place allowing the scrutiny function to: - review and/or scrutinise decisions made or actions taken in connection with the discharge of any of the Council's functions; - make reports and/or recommendations to the full Council and/or the executive and/or any joint or area committee in connection with the discharge of any functions; - consider any matter affecting the area or its inhabitants; - exercise the right to call-in, for reconsideration, decisions made but not yet implemented by the executive and/or area committees; - consider Local Petitions and Councillor Calls for Action for matters within their terms of reference; and - consider regular reports on the Council's performance against the Corporate Plan. - 3.8 A range of financial and HR policies and procedures are in place, as well as robust and well embedded risk management processes.
+Appropriate project management standards and Business Continuity Plans are in place, which are subject to ongoing review.
 There are comprehensive budgeting systems in place and a robust system of budgetary control, including formal quarterly and annual financial reports, which indicate financial performance against forecasts.
 There are clearly defined capital expenditure guidelines in place and procedures are in place to ensure that the Dedicated Schools Grant is properly allocated to and used by schools in line with the terms of grant given by the Secretary of State under section 16 of the Education Act 2002.